 You might be wondering, “how does he get so much done?”
 Gavin attributes his success to taking opportunities, some good luck, drinking copious amounts of coffee and having a really great team working for him.

-Quality Engineering Manager A.K.A The Unit
+Head of Quality Engineering A.K.A The Unit

 Since joining the team, he has implemented the use of JMETER, a Load/Performance testing tool which enabled the Quality Engineering team to simulate high volumes of transactions which allows LEAP developers to replicate, troubleshoot and resolve server performance issues in the live environment.